Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: Related Work

 \subsection{Retriever-Reader Models}

 Retrieve-and-read models have been widely studied to address knowledge-intensive tasks and achieve state-of-the-art performance on most QA tasks.
 These methods use two models, one to retrieve from a passage index based on BM25~\cite{robertson2009probabilistic}, and one to perform reading comprehension on the returned passages \citep{chen-etal-2017-reading}.
-More recently, deep retrieval models have gained more popularity to replace traditional string-similarity retriever. \paragraph{Retriever} DPR~\cite{karpukhin2020dense} is a widely used supervised approach to achieve better results than BM25 on a large collection of text retrieval tasks~\cite{thakur2021beir}.
+More recently, deep retrieval models have gained more popularity to replace traditional string-similarity retriever.

+DPR~\cite{karpukhin2020dense} is a widely used supervised approach to achieve better results than BM25 on a large collection of text retrieval tasks~\cite{thakur2021beir}.
 Contrastive learning is used to train the deep retriever model to distinguish between annotated positive and mined negative candidates.
-More recently, ColBERT~\cite{khattab2020colbert} has been proposed to integrate more fine-grained late fusion between query and context to improve over DPR.
-Another line of retriever training is based on self-supervision without requiring annotated data.
-For example, ICT~\cite{lee2019latent}, REALM~\cite{pmlr-v119-guu20a} and SPIDER~\cite{ram2021learning} proposed to optimize the retriever on pseudo retrieval data in either latent or supervised fashion. \paragraph{Reader} Retrieval Augmented Generation (RAG)~\cite{lewis2020retrieval}, Fusion-in-Decoder (FiD)~\cite{izacard2021leveraging} and End-to-end training of Multi-Document Reader and Retriever (EmDR)~\cite{singh2021end} are proposed to read retrievals to extract or generate answers.
-These models require a pre-trained retriever and reranker to obtain top-K results, which are fed to the reader to generate the answer.
+More recently, ColBERT~\cite{khattab2020colbert} has been proposed to integrate more fine-grained late fusion between query and context to improve DPR.

+Retrieval Augmented Generation (RAG)~\cite{lewis2020retrieval}, Fusion-in-Decoder (FiD)~\cite{izacard2021leveraging} and End-to-end training of Multi-Document Reader and Retriever (EmDR)~\cite{singh2021end} are proposed to read retrievals to extract or generate answers.
+These models require a trained retriever/reranker to obtain top-K results, which are fed to the reader to generate the answer.
 As discussed in~\autoref{sec:intro}, our model provides better interpretability due to atomic knowledge representation.
 In~\autoref{sec:main_results}, we also demonstrate that our model's inference speed is 5x faster.